adeloucas/GSoC-Akkadian/README.md

 ## Program Specification

-    The purpose of this project is to take texts from CDLI and output a normalized text.
+    The purpose of this project is build base methods so that Akkadian may be analyzed comfortably in the CLTK.

 ### ATFConverter

-The ATFConverter folder contains classes that are typically performed by this project: __atf-unicode conversion, tokenization, lemmatization,__ _normalization*_, and __printing__.
+The ATFConverter folder contains classes that are typically performed by this project: __ importation, atf-unicode conversion, tokenization, lemmatization,__ _normalization*_, and __printing__.

-The goal of this is to reconstruct a normalized spelling of Akkadian out of CDLI’s ATF text and thus create data available for two fundamental uses:
+The goal of this project is to reconstruct a normalized spelling of Akkadian out of CDLI’s ATF text and thus create data available for two fundamental uses:

-1) ___allowance of
-individuals to learn and practice Akkadian with real and novel reading exercises___; and
+1) ___allowance of individuals to learn and practice Akkadian with real and novel reading exercises___; and
 2) ___be analyzed on a mass scale.___

 _*normalization will not be finished by the end of this project._

 #### atf_converter.py

-    atf_converter is for converting tokens made from CDLI's ATF-formatted text into a standard unicode format.
+    atf_converter is for converting tokens made from the tokenizer into a standard unicode format.

 The atf_converter depends upon word and sign tokenizer outputs.
 The method __process__ uses a list of tokens and will return the list